Dr. Ted Sleigh

 Dr Conway joined the Family Health Clinic in January 2024.
 For a full list of health conditions treated by Dr. Conway, please visit his website at: Dr James Conway

-To ensure you receive the best standard and quality of care each Naturopathic Doctor who works at the Family Health Clinic is licensed by and is in good standing with the College of Naturopathic Physicians of British Columbia (CNPBC).
+To ensure you receive the best standard and quality of care each Naturopathic Doctor who works at the Family Health Clinic is licensed by and is in good standing with the College of Complementary Health Professionals of British Columbia (CCHPBC).
 In addition, each Family Health Clinic doctor is also a member of the British Columbia Naturopathic Doctors (BCND), as well as the Canadian Association of Naturopathic Doctors (CAND).